ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

     # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg"
     # For more help on filling the .cfg file, please refer to the section below
     $ vim ~/.bindle/aws.cfg
-    # paste your key pem file contents, whatever you call it
-    $ vim ~/.ssh/brian-oicr-3.pem
-    $ chmod 600 ~/.ssh/brian-oicr-3.pem

-Make sure you have copied your key to this machine (your pem file).
+Make sure you have copied your keys to this machine (your GNOS and AWS .pem file, the latter of which is used in the aws.cfg file).
 I suggest you use IAM to create limited scope credentials.
 See the Amazon site for more info.

 Alternatively, you may want to launch a compute cluster instead of a single node.
 You can customize the number of worker nodes by increasing the number in the Bindle cfg file.

-##### Filling in the config file

-The config files are located at "~/.bindle/".
-Please open up aws.cfg (vim ~/.bindle/aws.cfg) since we are launching a cluster on AWS.
+Again, our focus now is single nodes so clusters are undergoing less validation work currently.

 One thing you must keep in mind before filling in the config files is not to delete any of the default parameters you are not going to be needing.
 Simply, leave them blank if that is the case.